aditya43/golang-101/README.md

 - **A `Race Condition` happens when two or more `threads` can access `shared data` and try to change that `shared data` at the same time.
 We can use `Mutex` to solve this problem.**
 - A `Mutex` is a `Mutual Exclusion Lock`.
 It's a `Synchronisation Primitive`.
 - It is used to `protect shared data` which is simultaneously `accessed` by `multiple treads`.
+- Making changes to shared data and reading a shared data (e.g. for printing purposes) are still considered accessing the same data simultaneously.

 ----------------------------------------